opentok/screensharing-extensions/firefox/ScreenSharing/README.md

    Zipping up these two files is an easy way to create the extension (xpi) file.
 You can also use the [Mozilla Add-on SDK][add-on-sdk] to create the extension.

+5. Firefox now requires that extensions be signed.
+For more information, see [this page on extension signing at mozilla.org][extension-signing].
+However, you can test an unsigned extension in the Developer Edition and Nightly versions of Firefox (see the next section).

 ## Installing your extension